Euonymus fortunei

 Leaves stay green throughout the winter.

-Flowers greenish, produced on horizontal non-rootlet-bearing branches
+Flowers greenish-white, produced on horizontal non-rootlet-bearing branches

 Leaves ovate-elliptic